 Although a small company at the time, Gamida Cell broke onto the global scene in 2003 when it announced a Phase I trial of its StemEx™ product for the treatment of leukemia and lymphoma patients.

 StemEx™ was Gamida Cell’s first generation product for the ex vivo (“outside the body”) expansion of cord blood stem cells, which can be utilized in hematopoietic stem cell transplantation (HSCT) to treat high risk cancers.

 Although StemEx™ did not make it beyond Phase II/III trials, this expertise in ex vivo expansion of cord blood lead to the development of Gamida Cell’s current flagship product, NiCord®, and established Gamida Cell as a global technology leader for functional expansion of cells.

 Gamida Cell’s lead product, NiCord®, offers patients in need of HSCT an alternative to the existing approach of bone marrow transplant by using ex vivo expansion of cord blood.

 NiCord® has an orphan drug designation.
 NiCord®, CordIn™ and other products under development by Gamida Cell, all utilize the company’s proprietary NAM platform technology to expand cells while preserving, and surprisingly, even enhancing their functionality.

 Click here to learn more about Gamida Cell’s novel treatment approaches or read on to enjoy the interview with Dr. Yael Margolin below

-Interview with Dr. Yael Margolin, CEO of Gamida Cell
+Interview with Dr. Margolin, President of Gamida Cell

 Cade Hildreth: How and when was Gamida Cell founded?